lucapette/web/main/content/writing/my-engineering-management-values.md

 term.
 What I mean is that I always have a place where I can share long pieces of writing.

 I want to be able to refer to specific content over time.
-I found that repetition is very much needed when leading any group of people.
+My experience is that repetition is very much needed when leading.

 Writing a "blog post" is also my favourite way to smooth difficult operational transitions that occur in the lifetime of a company.